MDSAZZADSIDDIQUE/anwesha/README.md

 )
 ```

-Each of these five queries is then used to retrieve documents from the vector store. [cite\_start]This approach significantly broadens the search space, increasing the likelihood of finding relevant context and making the system far more robust and forgiving of vague user input[cite: 114]. [cite\_start]This technique was chosen after experimenting with other methods like Rag-Fusion, Decomposition, and Step-back, as it yielded the best results for this specific use case[cite: 115, 133, 134, 135].
+Each of these five queries is then used to retrieve documents from the vector store.
+This approach significantly broadens the search space, increasing the likelihood of finding relevant context and making the system far more robust and forgiving of vague user input.
+This technique was chosen after experimenting with other methods like Rag-Fusion, Decomposition, and Step-back, as it yielded the best results for this specific use case.

 -----